deanturpin/superdean.com/complete.md

 ![Molniya 3602 front](molniya_3602_front.jpg)

-This was a really interesting return where it began for me two years ago.
+This was a really interesting return to where it began for me two years ago.
 The 3602 was the first movement I fully stripped down and rebuilt.
+And I've built up a small collection of spares if anybody wants to get involved.

 <!--
 I swapped the dial out for the one I discounted at the time and found the hour hand was so flush to the dial I'm surprised it ran at all.
 On closer inspection I found the hour wheel tube to be very short.